top of page

 And remember, in the superstitious fog of the Medieval mind, Jews were evil by nature; they were Satan’s little helpers, working to destroy good, pious Christians.

-One fourteenth century writer named Jean de Preis summarized the facts as he saw them: “This epidemic came from the Jews.
+One fourteenth-century writer named Jean de Preis summarized the facts as he saw them: “This epidemic came from the Jews.
 The Jews had cast great poisons in the wells and springs throughout the world, in order to sow the plague and to poison Christendom.(13)

 If this were true, or more relevant, if this were believed to be true, then the stakes couldn’t be higher.
 It was kill or be killed.
 Zero-sum thinking like this became the rationale for the pogroms, offering the facade of self-defense for the rampaging killing sprees that followed.